 People who’ve noticed the change I’ve undergone have asked me what products I use.
 Below, is just a small sampling of my current favorites.

 Want more recommendations?
-I’ll be posting more of my favorite products and recipes in the future on my upcoming new blog: Sweet Enough – Refined Sugar-Free & No Sugar Added Eating!
+I’ll be posting more of my favorite products and recipes in the future on my upcoming new blog: Sweet Enough – Refined Sugar-Free & No Sugar Added Eating (NOW LIVE)!